SPLab-aviyente/GRASCale/README.md

 conda activate grascale
 python scripts/experiment1.py
 ```
-It will print F1 score, NMI and density of the graph.
-The script for the experiment 2 of the paper
+It will print F1 score, NMI and density of the learned graphs associated with clusters.
-will also be published soon.
+The script for the experiment 2 of the paper will also be published soon.

 ### References
   - [1] [Karaaslanli, Abdullah, and Selin Aviyente.
 "Simultaneous Graph Signal Clustering and Graph Learning."
 International Conference on Machine Learning.
 PMLR, 2022.] (https://proceedings.mlr.press/v162/karaaslanli22a.html)